Last Updated on July 5, 2026 by Daniel Globe

 Key Takeaways

-- The Atacama Desert is the driest non-polar desert in the world, located in South America.
+- The Atacama Desert is widely considered the driest non-polar desert on Earth, located in northern Chile.

-- The best activities to enjoy in the Atacama Desert include stargazing, visiting salt flats, exploring geysers, and taking part in adventure sports.
+- Top activities include stargazing, visiting salt flats, exploring geysers, sandboarding, and hiking Valle de la Luna.

 Weather and Climate in the Atacama Desert

 The climate of the Atacama Desert is classified as hyper-arid, characterized by extremely low precipitation levels and significant temperature variations between day and night.
-Average annual rainfall in some areas can be as low as 1 millimeter, while other parts may receive slightly more due to localized weather patterns.
-The lack of moisture is primarily attributed to the cold Humboldt Current flowing along the coast, which inhibits cloud formation and precipitation.
+Average annual rainfall across the desert is roughly 15 millimeters (about 0.6 inches), though some sectors receive far less, and certain weather stations have gone years without recording measurable rain.
+The lack of moisture is primarily attributed to the cold Humboldt Current flowing along the coast, which inhibits cloud formation and precipitation, combined with a rain-shadow effect from the Andes.

 This phenomenon creates a stark contrast between the coastal regions and the high-altitude areas of the Andes, where precipitation can be more frequent.
 Temperature fluctuations are another defining feature of the Atacama’s climate.
-During the day, temperatures can soar to around 30 degrees Celsius (86 degrees Fahrenheit), while at night, they can plummet to near freezing.
+During the day, temperatures can reach around 30°C (86°F), while at night they can drop close to freezing, especially at higher elevations.

 Peak Tourist Seasons in the Atacama Desert